 Classification

-ReversingLabs uses a classification algorithm that places analyzed files into four different buckets:
+ReversingLabs uses a classification algorithm that places analyzed files into the following buckets:

 - No threats found (unclassified)